(*Editor’s note: There is a March 2021 pandemic update at the end of this article.)

 Mazatlan, Mexico: better than Puerto Vallarta

-Just as I think Mahahual is better than Tulum if you are looking for a quiet town, I believe Mazatlan is better than Puerto Vallarta if you are looking for a lively city.
+Just as I think Mahahual is better than Tulum if you are looking for a quiet Caribbean spot, I believe Mazatlan is better than Puerto Vallarta if you are looking for a lively city.

-Don’t get me wrong — I really like Puerto Vallarta.
-For a short visit.
-It does have some authentically wonderful spots away from the Gay Zone, the Romantic Zone, and the Tourist Zone.
+Don’t get me wrong — I really like Puerto Vallarta — on the ‘short visit’ list.
+Puerto Vallarta has authentically wonderful spots away from the Gay Zone, the Romantic Zone, and the Tourist Zone.
+But more of Mazatlan still feels authentic – not consumed by total tourism.

 Maybe one of these years we will spend six months in Mahahual, and six months in Mazatlan, with a break to visit friends in Guatemala.

-Editor’s note: Earth Vagabonds know expats and retirees from the U.S. and Canada who still are living in Mazatlan during the pandemic, as of early 2021.
-They report they feel safe from virus exposure, and are enjoying life in their adopted Mexican city!
+Editor’s note: Earth Vagabonds know expats and retirees from the U.S. and Canada who are living in Mazatlan during the pandemic.
+They report they feel safe, take precautions, and are enjoying life in their adopted Mexican city!

 First time here?